github-xiaogang/woodpecker/usage.md

 **WoodPecker Supports both real device and simulator iOS8.0+, Objective C and Swift.**

 To use WoodPecker, you need import WoodPeckeriOS.framework to your project, WoodPeckeriOS.framework will automatically startup and connect to mac client.
+(If you are work the real iOS device, please ensure mac and your device are in the same network.)

 **CocoaPods:**